We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 The history of America at sea is presented through the travels of Seabird, a carved ivory gull.

-So, grab our Seabird Notebook Study and join the ivory bird as he travels through history and over the ocean to learn about a variety of topics.
+So, grab our free Seabird Notebook Study and join the ivory bird as he travels through history and over the ocean to learn about a variety of topics.

 Seabird Notebook Topics